-- A. The Contractor does hereby accept its designation as a professional service, rendering direct services for immigrants for the City, as set forth in this Agreement.
+- A. The Contractor does hereby accept its designation as a professional service, providing a community education and workshop series for immigrants for the City, as set forth in this Agreement.
 The Contractor represents that Contractor possesses the personnel, experience, and knowledge necessary to perform the services described under this Contract. - B. The Contractor agrees to obtain and maintain throughout the term of this Contract, all applicable professional and business licenses required by law, for itself, its employees, agents, representatives, and subcontractors.